gdaless20/PI_IN_THE_SKY/README.md

 ![](urmom/t0p.png)
 ![](urmom/toppp.png)

-##### ***Im not even going to lie we were table at documentation towards the beginning of the project.
+##### ***Im not even going to lie we were terrible at documentation towards the beginning of the project.
 We were super busy and documenting was the last thing on our mind.
 This bit us in the ass big-time later on.***

 #### Next we needed to do our wiring and coding.
 Ellen was primarily on coding and I (Gaby) was in charge of the wiring and soldering.
 Mistake number 1, when I was wiring I had a random diagram on a random piece of paper.
 That paper was then lost which is why the original wiring diagram will not be in this github.
 This is the wiring diagram that we drew when we had to redo our circuitboard (***We'll get to why that is later***).